monospice/spicy-identifiers/README.md

 Each class uses a default case format to parse and output identifiers.
 These formats are constants set on the `Tools\CaseFormat` class.

-For more information, see the [Spicy Identifier Tools][tools] package which this package includes automatically.
+For more information about the supported case formats, see the [Spicy Identifier Tools][tools] package which this package includes automatically.

 Identifier Class         | Default Case Format            | Example
 ------------------------ | ------------------------------ | ------------------